magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 it is.

 So, do it.
-Follow it until you know in pace with the breath, concentrating on the breath using the mantra .
+Follow it until you know in pace with the breath, concentrating on the breath using the mantra *‘Buddho’*.
 Just that much.
 Don’t let the mind wander off anywhere else.
 At this time have this knowing.
 Do this.
 Study just this much.
 Just keep doing it, doing it in this way.
 If you start thinking that nothing is happening, just carry on anyway.
 Just carry on regardless and you will get to know the breath.

 Okay, so give it a try!
 If you sit in this way and the mind gets the hang of it, the mind will reach an optimum, ‘just right’ state.
 When the